cdlib/eschol-ui/README.md

 #The eScholarship UI Library

-This contains all UI elements for the eScholarship JSX redesign or ['jschol'](https://github.com/eScholarship/jschol) project.
-It uses a Gulp-based build toolkit for development, including a Sass plugin to compile SCSS to CSS.
+This repository contains all UI elements for the eScholarship website.
+It serves as a proof of concept for demonstrating the UI apart from its integration into the [main eScholarship project](https://github.com/eScholarship/jschol).
+It is developed and maintained using an included, customized Gulp toolkit.

 ## Using the Gulp Toolkit